The Easiest and Fastest Way to Improve Sales

 July 1, 2016 - Must Read, Sales Tips

-Consultants and experts will tell you there are dozens of ways you can improve your sales business – Better training for your people, the latest negotiation techniques, where to find the best leads, and how to close a deal.
-While these are important, the fastest way to improve sales is simply to deal with any problems in your existing business and sales processes.
+Consultants and experts will tell you there are dozens of ways you can improve your sales performance – Better training for your people, the latest negotiation techniques, where to find the best leads, and how to close a deal.
+While these are important, the fastest way to improve sales is simply to deal with any problems in your existing business and improve your sales processes.

 Admittedly, “business and sales process” doesn’t sound like the most interesting of areas, which is why it gets overlooked.
-The irony is you’ll see better, more sustainable results from building and tweaking your processes than you will through just getting your salespeople to “work harder.”
+The irony is you’ll see better, more sustainable results from building and improving your sales processes than you will through just getting your salespeople to “work harder.”

 There are lots of ways to improve processes, in this guide we’ll be looking at just one – Asking your sales teams what they think needs to be improved.